vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 ### d
 ## 05
 ### a
-This Soma is pressed for you, O Mitra and Varuna,
-Who prosper holy order;
-Hearken ye now to my supplication.
 ### b
-Thou art taken with a support; to Mitra and Varuna thee!
-This is
-thy birthplace; to the righteous thee!

 ## 06
 ### a
 That I whip of yours which is rich in sweetness